defamation litigation

 Surviving Defamation Litigation

-The stress of my journey has led me to create a series of videos to help others facing defamation litigation.
-Producing these videos is an act of solidarity with other activists.
-I am confident anyone who is subject to a defamation claim will find them useful.
+The stress of my journey has led me to create this video to help others facing defamation litigation.
+Producing this video is an act of solidarity with other activists.
+I am confident anyone who is subject to a defamation claim will find it useful.

 Defamation Litigation Video